 2. Less Is More!
 Too much paint will make a soupy mess.

 This is one of the most common errors I see in blending, too much paint!
 Your base coat is for coverage, so that the second coat can be for perfecting the finish.
-Dixie Belle Paint gets such good coverage, that the finish can be fairly thin, and still achieve the look.
+A good quality Paint gets such good coverage, that the finish can be fairly thin, and still achieve the look.
 Use a light amount of paint and a mist of water to keep the paint moving/workable rather than adding more paint

 3. Keep a mister bottle at hand, a bit of water will keep your paint moving.

 Water is your friend!
-Dixie Belle paints are water based and friendly to use with water as a tool.
+Most chalk paints are water based and friendly to use with water as a tool.
 A mister bottle lays on a fine mist vs. a regular spray bottle that delivers heavier droplets.
 A mist where you didn’t intend, will dry quickly with little impact, but a heavy spray with drips will leave water marks that must be fixed, only complicating the technique.